k-int/web-toolkit-ce/README.md

 # [License](LICENSE)

+The license must be read in conjunction with GUIDANCE.md

-Copyright (C) 2015-2020 Knowledge Integration
+Copyright (C) 2015-2024 Knowledge Integration

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.